digitalcredentials/status-service-github/README.md

 }
 ```

-Now your next step would be to sign this Verifiable Credential.
-You could, for example, pass the VC (with its newly allocated status position) to the [DCC signing-service](https://github.com/digitalcredentials/signing-service) which will sign and return the signed copy.
+Now, your next step would be to sign this Verifiable Credential.
+You could pass the VC (with its newly allocated status position) to the [DCC signing-service](https://github.com/digitalcredentials/signing-service), which will sign and return the signed copy.
 To see how this is can all be coordinated, take a look at the [DCC issuer-coordinator](https://github.com/digitalcredentials/issuer-coordinator).

-NOTE: CURL can get a bit clunky if you want to experiment more (like say by changing what goes into the VC before signing), so you might consider trying [Postman](https://www.postman.com/downloads/) which makes it easier to construct and send HTTP calls.
+NOTE: CURL can get a bit clunky if you want to experiment more (e.g., by changing what goes into the VC before signing), so you might consider trying [Postman](https://www.postman.com/downloads) which makes it easier to construct and send HTTP calls.

 ### Revoke

-Revocation is fully explained in the Status List 2021 specification and the git status repo implemenation but amounts to POSTing an object to the revocation endpoint, like so:
+Revocation is fully explained in the Bitstring Status List specification and our implemenations thereof, but effectively, it amounts to POSTing an object to the revocation endpoint, like so:

 ```
 {credentialId: '23kdr', credentialStatus: [{type: 'StatusList2021Credential', status: 'revoked'}]}
 ```

-Fundamentally, you are just posting up the id of the credential.
+Fundamentally, you are just posting up the ID of the credential.

 ## Versioning

-`status-service-git` is primarily intended to run as a docker image within a docker compose network, typically as part of a flow that is orchestrated by the [DCC Issuer Coordinator](https://github.com/digitalcredentials/issuer-coordinator) and the [DCC Workflow Coordinator](https://github.com/digitalcredentials/workflow-coordinator).
+`status-service-git` is primarily intended to run as a Docker image within a Docker Compose network, typically as part of a flow that is orchestrated by the [DCC Issuer Coordinator](https://github.com/digitalcredentials/issuer-coordinator) and the [DCC Workflow Coordinator](https://github.com/digitalcredentials/workflow-coordinator).

-For convenience we've published the images for `status-service-git` and the other services used by the coordinators, as well as for the coordinators themselves, to Docker Hub so that you don't have to build them locally yourself from the GitHub repositories.
+For convenience, we've published the images for `status-service-git` and the other services used by the coordinators, as well as for the coordinators themselves, to Docker Hub so that you don't have to build them locally yourself from the GitHub repositories.

-The images on Docker Hub will of course at times be updated to add new functionality and fix bugs.
-Rather than overwrite the default (`latest`) version on Docker Hub for each update, we've adopted the [Semantic Versioning Guidelines](https://semver.org) with our docker image tags.
+The images on Docker Hub will at times be updated to add new functionality and fix bugs.
+Rather than overwrite the default (`latest`) version on Docker Hub for each update, we've adopted the [Semantic Versioning Guidelines](https://semver.org) with our Docker image tags.

-We DO NOT provide a `latest` tag so you must provide a tag name (i.e, the version number) for the images in your docker compose file.
+We DO NOT provide a `latest` tag so you must provide a tag name (i.e, the version number) for the images in your Docker Compose file.

 To ensure you've got compatible versions of the services and the coordinator, the `major` number for each should match.
 At the time of writing, the versions for each are at 0.1.0, and the `major` number (the leftmost number) agrees across all three.

 If you do ever want to work from the source code in the repository and build your own images, we've tagged the commits in GitHub that were used to build the corresponding Docker image.
-So a GitHub tag of v0.1.0 coresponds to a docker image tag of 0.1.0
+So a GitHub tag of v0.1.0 coresponds to a Docker image tag of 0.1.0

 ## Logging